DeepModelingHackathon/Hackathon2021/README.md

 3.***Note***：To ensure the accuracy of semi-precision training, attention should be paid to gradient explosion and gradient vanishing.
 In addition, be careful about the matrix dimension in semi-precision Tensor Core.
 #### Get Start:
 You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
 You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `hackathon2021` branch.
-Be aware of **online tutorial of DeePMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeePMD-kit relevant projects.
+Be aware of **[online tutorial of DeePMD-kit](https://www.bilibili.com/video/BV1Gf4y157fM)**, which is important for those who choose DeePMD-kit relevant projects.

 #### Dataset&Materials:
 1.Small dataset: water example contained in `example/water/data`, you can also download from [here](https://github.com/deepmodeling/deepmd-kit/tree/devel/examples/water/data);